chetan118/devTinder-web/README.md

 ## Real Time chat using Websocket (Socket.io)

-- Build the UI for a chat window
+- Build the UI for a chat window on /chat/:targetUserId
+- Setup socket.io in the backend